 - Canadian law stipulates and Concordia's Office of the General Counsel has advised that only Quebec lawyers and certified immigration consultants can provide advice on immigration.
-Should you or your visitor have any immigration questions, we have been advised that you should contact our Coordinator, Academic Visitor and International Faculty Affairs, Cristiana Voiculescu, Lawyer in good standing with the Quebec Bar.
+Should you or your visitor have any immigration questions, we have been advised that you should contact our Immigration Specialist, Cristiana Voiculescu, Lawyer in good standing with the Quebec Bar.

 - If the person whom you are inviting is not a Canadian citizen or permanent resident or does not hold a valid open Canadian work permit, then s/he may require a temporary work permit that qualifies for an exemption from a LMIA.
 Even though the person is not applying to become a Concordia employee and is not being paid, a temporary work permit may still be required per IRCC.
 Those who arrive in Canada without a work permit could be refused entry and returned home.

 - If you decide to pay the researcher, please make sure this decision is made BEFORE the Academic Visitor Request Form is submitted.
 In fact, all issued work permits can be audited for a period of 6 years after issuance.
 Concordia University has to demonstrate that the amount of stipend declared is the amount actually paid to the researcher.
 Any amount either lower or higher is not compliant.
 Any subsequent decision to pay the researcher extra or less puts Concordia at jeopardy.